 - G. P.O.S.T.
-Certificate Pay: Employees hired before the first pay period following Board of Supervisors' implementation of these terms and conditions of employment (October 26, 2017) into any position in a Deputy Sheriff, Corporal, Sheriff's Investigator, Deputy Coroner, or D.A.
-Investigator classification series who proves that they possess a valid Intermediate or Advanced Certificate issued to them by the Commission on Peace Officer Standards and Training of the State of California, shall be compensated at the rates set forth: - Intermediate seven percent (7%) of base pay; or - Advanced twelve percent (12%) of base pay.
+Certificate Pay: - 1.
+Employees hired prior to October 26, 2017 into any position in a Deputy Sheriff, Corporal, Sheriff's Investigator, Deputy Coroner, who prove that they possess a valid Intermediate or Advanced Certificate issued to them by the Commission on Peace Officer Standards and Training of the State of California, shall be compensated at the rates set forth: - a.
+Intermediate seven percent (7%) of base pay; or - b.
+Advanced twelve percent (12%) of base pay.